What Is a Social Gaming Room?

 How big does it need to be?
 A single attraction works in roughly 5-8 m²; you can grow from one to several.

 Do I need special staff?
-No – the attractions are voice-acted and self-guiding.
+No – the attractions are voice-acted and self-guiding: recorded characters lead the players and give the hints.

 Start your own